Programs & Events

 The Midwest Public Interest Law Career Conference enables employers from public interest and government organizations and JD students to gather for a day of interviews and informal networking.
 MPILCC is held each February at Northwestern University School of Law.

-Meet the Public Service Employers Reception
+Meet the Public Service Employers Reception Heading link

 The Public Interest Organizations Reception is held at Loyola University Chicago each November.
 This event enables students to meet and network with representatives from various public interest and government agencies from the Chicagoland area.

 The Practice Tracks program brings together practitioners from various legal practice areas for an informal table talk event.
-Law students from CALSC schools are invited to mix and mingle with over 50 attorneys from the represented practice areas.
+Law students from CALSC schools are invited to mix and mingle with more than 50 attorneys from the represented practice areas.
 This event typically takes place in either November or February at the Chicago Bar Association.

-Explore the Possibilities: Pro Bono & Public Interest Law Placements
+Explore the Possibilities: Pro Bono & Public Interest Law Placements Heading link

 The Public Interest Law Initiative (PILI) and CALSC partner to organize this program.
 The program includes a panel discussion focusing on how to obtain pro bono and public interest law placements, particularly PILI Internships and Fellowships, Equal Justice Works Fellowships, and Skadden Fellowships.
 It will also address incorporating pro bono and public interest law into your experience in law school and throughout your career and includes a presentation on the nuts and bolts of landing a position at a public interest organization.
 This is a great opportunity for students to meet with leading attorneys in private, government and public interest law practice.
 This event typically takes place each October at Chicago-Kent College of Law.